 First and foremost an innate storyteller, Ben’s talent also extends into his beautiful handmade guitars, which are available only on special limited commission.
 In 1986 he and Helen opened Harrison Gallery, a contemporary fine art studio and show space, which celebrated its 30th anniversary in 2016.
 They have two sons, Benjamin—who inspired Ben’s book Official Visit, which captures the early experience of his son’s baseball career—and Cole who handcrafts his custom Triple C’s Spearguns.

-Ben's play Undying Love: The Musical will open on Valentine's Day 2018 at The Studios of Key West for a 10 show run.
-He is also working on his next book, Bars, Guitars, and a Blonde, a follow-up to Sailing Down the Mountain, and his latest album of original songs, Destino, was released in 2015.
+Ben's play Undying Love: The Musical opened on Valentine's Day 2018 at The Studios of Key West with a completely sold-out 10 show run.
+He is writing his next book, Bars, Guitars, and a Blonde, a follow-up to Sailing Down the Mountain, and is working on a new recording project recounting the downfall of Spade Cooley.